pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-03-18-coconut-bread.markdown

 - low moisture part skim
 - garlic powder
 - vic
-Description: This loaf of bread is free of both <a href='/misc/celiac'>gluten</a> and refined <a href='/misc/grains'>grains</a>.
+Description: This loaf of bread is free of both <a href='/misc/celiac'>gluten</a> and <a href='/misc/carbs'>refined grains</a>.
 It's higher in <a href='/misc/protein'>protein</a>, lower in <a href='/misc/carbs'>carbs</a>, and is full of delicious cheesy and garlicky flavor.
-It still works great with sweet toppings, such as toast with jam or a PB&J. It's much simpler than standard bread to make, keto friendly, and great for people with <a href='/misc/celiac'>Celiac</a> disease
+It still works great with sweet toppings, such as <a href='/recipes/ww-bread'>toast</a> with jam or a PB&J. It's much simpler than standard <a href='/recipes/bread'>bread</a> to make, keto friendly, and great for people with <a href='/misc/celiac'>Celiac disease</a>
 Instructions:
 - Preheat oven to 350F, and line a 9x5" pan with parchment paper

-- In a large bowl, whisk together the dry ingredients - coconut flour, whey, baking powder, salt, and garlic powder.
+- In a <a href='https://amzn.to/4adxMft'>large bowl</a>, whisk together the dry ingredients - <a href='/misc/nuts#coconut'>coconut flour</a>, <a href='/misc/dairy#whey'>whey</a>, baking powder, salt, and garlic powder.
 Make sure everything is fully mixed and there are no clumps of baking powder

-- In a separate bowl, beat together the eggs, water, applesauce, and cheese.
-I've used shredded mozzarella (low moisture part skim), but shredded cheddar would work as well.
-Optionally add some apple cider vinegar for a slight sour flavor
+- In a separate bowl, beat together the <a href='/misc/meat#eggs'>eggs</a>, water, <a href='/misc/fruit#apple'>applesauce</a>, and <a href='/misc/dairy#mozzarella'>cheese</a>.
+I've used <a href='/misc/dairy#mozzarella'>shredded mozzarella</a> (low moisture part skim), but <a href='/misc/dairy#cheddar'>shredded cheddar</a> would work as well.
+Optionally add some <a href='/misc/apple-cider-vinegar'>apple cider vinegar</a> for a slight sour flavor
 - <img src='/assets/Food/Bread/Coconut Bread/coconut-bread-3.jpg' alt='' class='instruction-image'>

 - Pour the wet into the dry, and mix until well combined.
 If the batter is too thick, add water 1 tbsp at a time.
 The batter should be thick but scoopable.
-Transfer to your prepared bread pan
+Transfer to your prepared <a href='https://amzn.to/3YUjIkN'>bread pan</a>
 - <img src='/assets/Food/Bread/Coconut Bread/coconut-bread-4.jpg' alt='' class='instruction-image'>

 - Bake at 350F for about 40-45 minutes, until the top is just firm to the touch

 - Brush the top with water (or olive oil), and sprinkle with everything bagel seasoning (optional).
 Return to the oven for another 4 minutes.
-A toothpick should come out totally clean, and the internal temperature should register about 205F
+A toothpick should come out totally clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> should register about 205F

 - Remove from the oven, and let cool in the pan for 30 minutes.
-Transfer to a wire rack in the fridge to totally cool before slicing
+Transfer to a <a href='https://amzn.to/4qQNmn2'>wire rack</a> in the fridge to totally cool before slicing
 - <img src='/assets/Food/Bread/Coconut Bread/coconut-bread-7.jpg' alt='' class='instruction-image'>

 - Add slices to a large Ziploc bag, and store in the freezer